Introduction

 AND ssn = '5555'

-In this case, the database will return an error if we fill the form with “0 OR 1=1” because it cannot convert this string into a number.
+Now, the database will return an error if we fill the form with “0 OR 1=1” because it cannot convert that to a number.
 Have we prevented SQL injection?

 SELECT card FROM cards WHERE